karma-runner/karma/docs/config/01-configuration-file.md

 **Description:** The number of disconnections tolerated.

-The `disconnectTolerance` value represents the maximum number of tries a browser will attempt in case of disconnection.
+The `disconnectTolerance` value represents the maximum number of tries a browser will attempt in the case of a disconnection.
-Usually any disconnection is considered as a failure, but this option allows to define a tolerance level when there is a flaky network link between the karma server and the browsers.
+Usually any disconnection is considered a failure, but this option allows you to define a tolerance level when there is a flaky network link between the Karma server and the browsers.

 ## browserNoActivityTimeout